Environmental feminists taking up space at Conference of Parties (COP)

 The space created is one in which the WGC aim to create a ‘wonderful, friendly feminist vibe’ and remain non-hierarchical giving a voice to everyone.
 This is a space that may be described as ‘feminine’ in its focus on co-operation, empathy, listening and sharing.
 It is not a space for competition, blame or accusation.
 Opening these caucuses up to Party Delegates means that this is a space that is truly held in the spirit of Talanoa.

 However, despite impressive talk about a Talanoa Dialogue, there is still an increasing trend of meetings and negotiations being closed to Observers.
 This has been the case with the negotiations on the Gender Action Plan (GAP), a critical outcome for this year’s COP, with almost all meetings remaining closed to Observers.
 This show of support for enhanced Observer engagement, then, seems nothing more than political theatre: a symbolic gesture that has to be ‘seen’ to be being done.

-The UNFCCC, and COP, is a Party led system.
+The UNFCCC, and COP, is a Party-led system.
 By its very nature, this places civil society, arguably those with most knowledge and expertise, behind, not in front.
 Despite high profile nods being given to the need to enhance Observer participation as part of a Talanoa Dialogue, this is not happening on the ground.
-Party Delegates working on the GAP barely seem to know who the WGC are, let alone come to them for advice and guidance.
-If the spirit of Talanoa is to continue, and to work effectively, then this needs to change.
+Party Delegates working on the GAP barely seem to know who the WGC is, let alone come to them for advice and guidance.
+If the spirit of Talanoa is to continue and to work effectively, then this needs to change.
 Observers should, the WGC argue, be given much more space and their voices should be listened to, not silenced through procedure and process.